 Independent Governance Committees

-Since 6 April 2015, providers that operate workplace personal pension schemes have been required to set up and maintain an IGC.
+Since 6 April 2015, providers that operate workplace personal pension schemes have been required to set up and maintain an independent governance committee (IGC).

-We help IGCs to assess value for money and put in place a verification process to ensure FCA principles are met.
-We also advise on the governance of IGCs and the documentation of their decision making processes, as well as preparing them for discussions with the FCA, and any issues arising from the Independent Project Board (IPB) report and provider action plans.
+We help IGCs and their product providers to assess value for money and are helping IGCs to understand the new requirements around pathways, ESG and communications.
+We are working with IGCs and their product providers to put in place verification processes to ensure FCA principles and COBS rules requirements are met.
+We also advise on the governance of IGCs more generally and the documentation of their decision making processes, as well as preparing them for discussions with the FCA.

 - Advising providers on legal issues arising from changing policy holders’ default investment strategies and moving policy holders from one product to another without consent